Boondall State School: History

 A state primary school was advocated to be built in the region in 1920, and was for the next four years, even though clearing of the land for the school had started in August 1921.
+A request for a school to be constructed in Boondall was submitted to the then Minister for Public Instruction, John Huxham, on 19 April 1920.
+One month later during a public meeting on 19 June 1920 a school building committee was formed.
+The approval of the school to be built and the acquisition of the land was granted on 17 July 1920; however, it wasn't until 5 August 1924 before the construction of the school was authorised.

 Boondall State School was built in early 1925, with the school being established on 2 April, and opening on 6 April 1925, with an enrolment of 61 students, out of a capacity of 80.
 The opening ceremony was held on Saturday afternoon, 18 April 1925, by the Minister of Education at the time, Thomas Wilson.

 The Department of Education (then the Department of Public Instruction) encouraged the grounds of state schools to be pristine, evident through the fact that prizes were awarded to the schools that had maintained their playgrounds and school gardens.
 To instill this, the department had made Arbor Day as part of the annual school calendar, which included the planting of shade trees or flowering shrubs.
 The day has been celebrated since the year of the school's opening in 1925.
 On Arbor Day in 1925, the students, parents and neighbours of the school planted trees on the school grounds, with the trees being planted along the fence line that bordered both Roscommon and Sandgate Road.